-A Code of Ethics has been published by the College of Policing: http://www.college.police.uk/en/20972.htm
+A Code of Ethics has been published by the College of Policing.
+Please refer to their website: www.college.police.uk

 This code sets out the principles and standards of behaviour we expect to see from police professionals.
 It applies to every individual who works in policing, whether a warranted officer (including Special Constable), police staff, volunteer or someone contracted to work in a police force.